 At the end of the day, immersion blenders can chop, blend and mix, making them one of the most versatile kitchen tools on the market.
 Finding a great one will mean reaching for it over and over again while your heftier and hard-to-clean appliances (hello, food processors) collect dust.

-Immersion blenders to cover your puréeing, blitzing and emulsifying needs.
+These immersion blenders will cover your puréeing, blitzing and emulsifying needs.

 Control Grip Immersion Blender,